TomWilliamsBrown/Lunar-Bead-NanoSIMS/README.md

   * Add scalebar
 * Define Regions of Interest (ROIs)
   * What to base this on?
 Can I do it using the movies?
 Maybe stacked heatmaps?
+  * Select on an image, create ROIs.
+Do this for the individual chunks.
+Try on a couple of pieces first.
 * In the whole bead element-element plots, distinguish the points and beads
   * Attempted labelling, but looks messy and confusing - there may be a better way?
   * Added a legend with the markers.
   * Need to find a way to show progression.
 Change the colour bar?
 Add an arrow?

 ## Sections